-Living with allergies is challenging, but you can furnish so that you alleviate some of the challenge.
-Some common allergens in the home are pet dander, dust mites and pollen, and while it is not possible to get rid of them completely they can be minimized to mitigate the sufferings of those who are allergic to them.
+Living with allergies is challenging, but you can furnish your space while alleviating some of the challenges.
+Some common allergens in the home are pet dander, dust mites, and pollen.
+While it is not possible to get rid of them completely, they can be minimized to mitigate the sufferings of those who are allergic to them.

 Dehumidifiers and air purifiers have a role to play as does temperature control.
 Another step you can take is discouraging pets from sleeping on your bed.
 Additionally, any mold should be promptly removed, by professionals if need be.

 Some common-sense precautions include avoiding water-stained carpets, ceilings, or tiles in a home, and removing them as soon as possible to get rid of pollution sources.
 In addition to these steps, the furniture and decor you select can play a big role in keeping a home allergy-free.

 Go for a Clutter-Free Look

 Avoid overstuffed furniture and prevent crowding furniture in any area.
 You should be able to go around the furniture so that you can access all areas of the room to clean it.
 It is important to get rid of all dirt and debris on a regular basis, and frequent cleaning is essential to keep allergens to a minimum.

 Make sure to have enough storage in a child's room where toys can be stored to protect them from collecting dust.
 You may also want to avoid keeping books and collectibles in a bedroom because these can collect a lot of dust.
 Keep nightstands free of objects so that the air around the bed is clean.

 Beds need special attention because pillows and mattresses are also a breeding ground for dust mites.
 Besides the obvious, which is laundering bedsheets and pillowcases at least once a week, it also helps to encase pillows and mattresses in allergen-proof covers.
 These covers are available in fabric and also as airtight, zippered plastic coverings that prevent a person from coming in direct contact with them.